audacity/audacity.github.io/src/pages/FAQ.md

 - Reduce or isolate vocals in stereo tracks.
 - Add impact with distortion, echo, reverb and more effects.
 - Import, export and convert files in every popular audio format, including mp3, m4a, AIFF, FLAC, WAV and more.
 You can even combine clips from multiple formats into the same project.
-- Take your editing to the next level with an extensive selection of third-party effects plug-ins, designed by the passionate Audacity, open-source community.
+- Take your editing to the next level with an extensive selection of third-party effects plugins, designed by the passionate Audacity, open-source community.
 - Visualize and analyze your audio clips in Spectrogram view.
 - Upload and share your files online to [audio.com](https://audio.com/), instantly.